 We continue to work on the tree and plan to fill it to the ground.
 Heck complete strangers bring friends to see the tree both day and dusk.
 Now when Miss Michelle calls Yankee friends they complain that she sounds so southern.
 I guess one of them haints missed the tree, and fixed her up to be a true southern bell.

 I live with the beautiful Miss Michelle Marie our two strapping young men Jiles McCane and Aaron Michael.
-Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Dixie Lee, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
+Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Spot the wonder dog, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
 Another cat Miss Eula Mae (named after an Aunt) ran off (just like my Aunt) to my neighbors house, and visits on special occasions.